lpenz/ghaction-packagecloud/README.md

 Enter this directory before pushing.
 Optional.

-Mostly useful when the debian package is created in a subdirectory of the git repository.
+Mostly useful when the debian/RPM package is created in a subdirectory of the git repository.

 ### `files`

-.deb files to push.
+.deb and .rpm files to push.

-If not specified, use all .deb files under the current directory.
+If not specified, use all .deb and .rpm files under the current directory.
 If none are found, search in all subdirectories.

 ## Using in other environments